anthops/anthopedia/content/🧠 Knowledge/🛠️ Tools & Platforms/IDEs/JetBrains/JetBrains IDE Stuttering on Linux.md

 >[!tip]+ X11 -> Wayland
 >There are plans for JetBrains IDEs to eventually default to Wayland instead of X11, which *might* resolve or at least alleviate the issue without using this solution.

+After doing this, it's recommended to preemptively follow [[Linux Freezing after Suspend#The solution|these instructions]] if you are using an NVIDIA GPU with an affected driver since the enabling of OpenGL will leave you susceptible to the bug.